ukupat/what-2-do/README.md

 #### Domain-specific language

 **What2Do** is a programming language that allows users to create events and write rules to generate activities that he/she can do.
 Language is run from our "IDE" written in Java.
-Running .w2d code will be generated into Java code which opens up a GUI.

 #### Goals of our What2Do Language
 * Easy to write and run